Fear and hope

 Um Mohammed is a mother from Aleppo whose life has been turned upside down by the ongoing crisis.

 “The last 20 days were the worst days we have suffered.
-It’s like the last five years of suffering RS67913_IMGL1492all at once.
+It’s like the last five years of suffering all at once.
 Children, women and the elderly are living in fear.
 We moved from house to house and the airstrikes were non-stop.
 We couldn’t sleep and the cold weather was also killing us.”

 All of Um Mohammed’s children were injured, and her husband too.
 Most of the time they had nothing to eat.
 One of her sons died from his wounds.